 Eventually, when nobody could think of another solution, she was sent to the university center in Maastricht to measure and place a spinal cord stimulator.
 This is quite expensive by the way.
-It requires actual surgery, which can have a range of consequences, including possibility of complications like infection.
-At first the stimulator seemed to have effects, but after several years it stopped working.
-And then you’re stuck with a device in your body, now what?
+It requires actual surgery, which can have a range of consequences, including possibility of complications such as infection.
+At first the stimulator seemed to have positive effects, but after several years it stopped working.
+The patient had an ineffective device in her body.

 The center in Maastricht explains it as follows: With SCS a stimulation electrode is placed against the backside of the spine.
 The electrode is connected with a pulse generator, which initiates the desired pulses.
 The pulses block the transmission of pain stimuli through the nerves.
 When a significant pain decrease is experienced, the patient can have a permanent device implemented under the skin, which continuously gives these impulses.

-Here is the story of our patient, in which case this didn’t work:
+Here is the story of our patient, in whose case this didn’t work: